Network Centrality and Clustering

 Now, let’s think about vectors \(\mathbf{x}\) that minimize the differences over the edges in the graph.

-To find such “smooth” vectors, we would solve this optimization:
+To find such smooth vectors, we solve this optimization problem

 We constrain \(\mathbf{x}\) to have a nonzero norm, otherwise \(\mathbf{x} = \mathbf{0}\) would be a trivial solution.